davidmerfield/randomColor/To do.md

 - Add feature to harmonize array of randomly generated colors by mixing in an overlay
 - Add theme options (e.g. neon, pastel, bold)

-- Expand the color library of hue ranges
 - Modify the color library to accept multiple hue ranges for a color (e.g red)
 - Modify the color library to store a hue range against multiple strings (e.g. pink and fuschia map to same range)
-- Expand the color library to include a region of attractive S and V values for each hue range

-- Expand the random number picker to pick across multiple ranges
 - Expand the random number picker to across a range with a weight